 To a certain extent, you can take these classes in any order to create the massage you need to give.
 (Heads up: some courses will have prerequisites.)
 This is a “choose your own adventure” style of learning.
 You don’t have to “do all the things” or take all the classes to give the best massage for your client.
 Just use what works from what you want to learn.
 Check out this flow chart to see how you can get to the class of your choice.

-The owners of The Center for Barefoot Massage, Jeni Spring and Mary-Claire Fredette, have been massaging with their feet since 2002 and 1999 respectively.
+The owner of The Center for Barefoot Massage, Jeni Spring, has been massaging with her feet since 2003.
 At the beginning of westernized ashiatsu’s existence in the US – there was 1 class you could take.
 Just one.
 Any ashiatsu therapist who trained in the 1990’s learned what eventually became 2 classes later on in the early-mid ’00’s.
 Two more classes came out in the late 00’s, but that’s it.
-Just 4 classes.
-Us old-school ashi-folk ran out of options and were held back.
+Just 4 classes.ย Us old-school ashi-folk ran out of options and were held back.
 We wanted to learn more, but there weren’t more classes available on the market.

 The future of massage is afoot, and we are here for it!